Kishorebalaji1912/ScopeX_automation-testing/README.md

-I added python automation file for scopex.money website Also added excel sheet for Test case design and Bug report for Web application and Mobile application
+1,I added python automation file for scopex.money website 2,Also added excel sheet for Test case design and Bug report for Web application and Mobile application